nishitxmehta/LoShuGridGenerator/README.md

 3. Click the `Calculate` button.
 4. The program generates a 3x3 grid with a distinct sequence of numbers based on the input.
 5. Numerologists and individuals interested in numerology can analyze this grid to make predictions and interpretations quickly, saving time on manual calculations.
-6. Use the "Reset" button to clear the input fields and start a new prediction.
+6. Use the `Reset` button to clear the input fields and start a new prediction.

 ## Key Features